Large-scale real-time signal processing in physics experiments: The ALICE TPC FPGA pipeline: User logic for data processing

 During processing, the samples are sequentially propagated through multiple firmware stages, where correction operations are applied.
-To support these operations with increased numerical precision, the \nbit{10} resolution of the SAMPA chip \gls{ADC} is extended to 12 bits.
+To improve numerical precision in these calculations, the \nbit{10} resolution of the SAMPA chip \gls{ADC} is extended to 12 bits by adding two least-significant bits in the firmware.

 The \gls{UL} architecture is constrained by the data throughput requirements and available \gls{FPGA} resources.
 It must sustain the processing of up to 1600 channels, each generating a new sample every \SI{200}{\nano\second} (\SI{5}{\mega\hertz} \gls{ADC} sampling rate).
 In addition, it must implement multiple correction algorithms optimized for \gls{TPC} operational conditions.
 These algorithms are classified according to processing scope: